 Why take private lessons?

 Students gain a deeper understanding about their instrument, are pushed forward, and tend to gain immense self-confidence from the lesson experience.
 There is no better way for your musician to help themselves and the Sunnyvale Band than by consistently participating in weekly private lessons.
-Lessons occur once per week; the SISD approved rate for private lessons is $20 per half-hour.
+Lessons occur once per week; the SISD approved rate for private lessons is $25 per half class period.

 When do private lessons happen?